fletchermoore/n2c2/README.md

 Troubleshooting/Parting Words
 =============================

-I have not tested any documents created by anything other than Libre Office on a Linux Mint machine.
 I have not tested many use cases, so it may be possible to break the program.
 Consider this an alpha release.

+Images within a google doc ODT are named 'image1', 'image2', etc. Images within an Libre Office ODT are named a large random number.
+This means images from multiple Google Docs will not import, since the file names will already exist.
+I am working on this issue.

 glhf.